pmackenz/FEM.edu/docs/_sources/examples/plate_examples.rst.txt

 Plate Examples
 =====================

-All Plate examples are packaged in :code:`examples.plate`.
+All Plate examples are packaged in :code:`examples.plates`.
 To run a specific example use, e.g.:

 .. code:: python

     from femedu import *
-    from femedu.examples.plate.plate01 import *
+    from femedu.examples.plates.plate01 import *

     # load the example
     ex = ExamplePlate01()